-Severe droughts are predicted to occur across Europe due to climate change.
-Such drought events can substantially impact terrestrial nitrogen (N) cycling as well as the corresponding microbial communities.
-Here, we investigated how ammonia-oxidizing bacteria (AOB), archaea (AOA), and comammox respond to simulated drought under a rain-out shelter experiment in a long-term DOK field trial comparing organic and conventional agricultural practices.
-This study is part of the MICROSERVICES (BiodivERsA) project to understand and predict the effect of climate change on crop-associated microbiome and its ecosystem functions.
-For this purpose, we monitored the diversity, the composition and the abundance of ammonia-oxidizers during five months by Illumina sequencing and quantitative real-time PCR using the amoA gene as molecular marker.
+The severity of droughts is predicted to increase across Europe due to climate change.
+Droughts can substantially impact terrestrial nitrogen (N) cycling as well as the corresponding microbial communities.
+Here, we investigated how ammonia-oxidizing bacteria (AOB), archaea (AOA), and comammox respond to simulated drought in a rainout shelter experiment in the long-term DOK field trial comparing organic and conventional agricultural practices since 1978.
+This study is part of the MICROSERVICES (BiodivERsA) project aiming to understand and predict the effects of climate change on crop-associated microbiome and ecosystem functions.
+For this purpose, we monitored the diversity, composition, and abundance of ammonia-oxidizers for five months by Illumina sequencing and quantitative real-time PCR using the amoA gene as molecular marker.

 We found that the effect of drought varied depending on the ammonia-oxidizing community but also on the agricultural practices.
-The community structure of AOA and comammox were more affected than that of AOB by drought.
-Drought also had a stronger impact on the community structure in the biodynamic (organic) farming system than in the other two conventional systems.
-The abundance of ammonia oxidizers was also influenced by drought with comammox Clade B exhibiting the strongest sensitivity to drought.
-We also found that significative effect of the interaction between drought and agricultural practices on the abundance of all groups of ammonia-oxidizers but AOB.
-In overall, our study showed that the impact of drought was modulated by agricultural practices and varied with time as well as among ammonia-oxidizer members.
+The community structures of AOA and comammox were more strongly affected by drought compared to the AOB community structure.
+Drought also had a stronger impact on the community structure in the biodynamic (organic) cropping system than in the conventional systems.
+The abundance of ammonia oxidizers was influenced by drought with comammox Clade B exhibiting the strongest sensitivity to drought.
+We further found a significant effect of the interaction between drought and agricultural practices on the abundance of all ammonia-oxidizers groups except AOB.
+In summary, our study showed that the impact of drought was modulated by agricultural practices and varied with time as well as among ammonia-oxidizer members.
 These results highlight the importance of agricultural management practices for the response of the ammonia-oxidizing community to drought.